So. They've done it. They've actually gone and done it.

 GK: Gianluigi Donnarumma

-First up on the list of new arrivals expected in Paris is Gianluigi Donnarumma.
+First up on the list of new arrivals in Paris is Gianluigi Donnarumma.

-With Keylor Navas having recently signed a new deal it seems unlikely the Costa Rica international will be moving on, and if he does stay in the French capital PSG will have two quality goalkeepers on their books.
+With Keylor Navas recently signing a new deal it seems unlikely the Costa Rica international will be moving on, and if he does stay in the French capital PSG will have two quality goalkeepers on their books.

 RB: Achraf Hakimi